geofileops.clip#

 • batchsize (int, optional) – indicative number of rows to process per batch.
 A smaller batch size, possibly in combination with a smaller nb_parallel, will reduce the memory usage.
 Defaults to -1: (try to) determine optimal size automatically.

-• force (bool, optional) – overwrite existing output file(s).
+• force (bool, optional) – True to overwrite existing output file(s).
 Defaults to False.